kako-nawao/python-sonarqube-api/README.md

 ### Migrate Rules

-The `migrate-sonarqube-rules` reads the custom rules in a SonarQube server (the source) and tries to recreate them in another SonarQube server (the target).
+The command `migrate-sonarqube-rules` reads the custom rules in a SonarQube server (the source) and tries to recreate them in another SonarQube server (the target).
 Since by default it uses *localhost* for both source and target, you'll need to specify at least one of the hosts.

 For example, to copy all custom rules defined in server *sonar.from.com* to the server in *sonar.to.com*, you would execute: